hruan2/nvim-config/README.md

 2. ```:packdel <plugin1> <plugin2> ...```

 ## TODO
+- [ ] get copy and paste working on ghostty with tmux over ssh
 - [ ] add and/or update descriptions of various mappings
 - [ ] customize markview
 - [ ] learn fugitive